9b/chirp/README.rst

 Planned Features
 ~~~~~~~~~~~~~~~~
-- Management: List, update and delete the deployed monitors
+- **Management**: List, update and delete the deployed monitors
-- Notifications: Set rule logic to alert users based on tags, news, summary, etc.
+- **Notifications**: Set rule logic to alert users based on tags, news, summary, etc.
-- Analytics: Simple ingest statistics in the forms of graphs and other charts
+- **Analytics**: Simple ingest statistics in the forms of graphs and other charts
-- Usability: Filtering of monitors by common details
+- **Usability**: Filtering of monitors by common details
-- Usability: Story limitation or pagination for cases where counts are much higher
+- **Usability**: Story limitation or pagination for cases where counts are much higher
-- Usability: Social buttons added to articles for quick sharing of content
+- **Usability**: Social buttons added to articles for quick sharing of content